LJBacolorDev/GlowyDodge/README.md

 # GlowyDodge
-A simple side-scrolling game made in python
+A simple side-scrolling game made in python and pygame